woosting/turris-notes/howtos/statistics-monitor-netdata.md

-In order to monitor the Turris Omnia's statisics:
+In order to update the package list, install-, and start the netdata monitor on the Turris Omnia:

 - `opkg update && opkg install netdata && netdata`

-As a result it presents various overviews on: `http://192.168.1.1:19999`
+As a result it presents various statisical overviews on: `http://192.168.1.1:19999` (surf to it with your webbrowser of choice).

 Adapted from (Turris omnia forum): [Monitoring Omnia with NetData][1]